elastic/cloudbeat/dev-docs/CSPM-Cloud-Deployment.md

 ## 2. Optional Step - Verify Cloud Deployment Commit

-To prevent cases of working with an incorrect commit, confirm that the commit SHA of your deployment is matching the desired commit SHA, wheter its the [DRA](https://artifacts-staging.elastic.co/dra-info/index.html), BC, or just a specific commit. for this guide, we will use the latest BC commit SHA
+To prevent cases of working with an incorrect commit, confirm that the commit SHA of your deployment is matching the desired commit SHA, whether it's the [DRA](https://artifacts-staging.elastic.co/dra-info/index.html), BC, or just a specific commit. for this guide, we will use the latest BC commit SHA

 - In your deployment, navigate to `/app/status`, the commit of your Kibana version will be displayed at the top